Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 )
 ```

-Pass a `onInitializationStatusChanged` callback to the `TableTopSceneView` composable function to get notified about initialization status changes.
+Pass an `onInitializationStatusChanged` callback to the `TableTopSceneView` composable function to get notified about initialization status changes.

 ```kotlin
 TableTopSceneView(